4. Library Management System

 1. Task Management System

-A task management system helps users organise and track their tasks or projects.
-This Spring Boot project involves setting up user authentication and working with databases to store tasks.
-You’ll learn to implement features like task creation, updating progress, setting deadlines, and managing priorities, all through a web-based interface.
+Aββββββββββββββββ task management system is an application that enables users to organise and monitor their tasks or projects.
+This is a Spring Boot project, which means you will set up user authentication and store functionality in a database.
+Along with that, you will learn to implement features such as creating a task, updating progress, setting a deadline, and managing a task's priority, all through a web-based interface.

 Technologies Used: Spring Boot, Spring Security, JPA/Hibernate, MySQL/PostgreSQL.